FAQs

 Guernseys are provided by the club for all grades and are to be worn on game day.

-• Auskick is played at Kingsbridge Reserve in Butler.
+• Auskick is played at Halesworth Oval in Butler.

-Modified Rules players will have a home ground at either Kingsbridge Reserve (Butler) or Leatherback Park (Alkimos).
+Modified Rules players will have a home ground at either Halesworth Oval (Butler) or Leatherback Park (Alkimos).
 We compete against clubs from a wider area, ranging from Yanchep to Whitfords, so some travel is involved for away games.

 Open Rules teams play at various ovals as part of a cross-district competition, including clubs from the Subiaco and Claremont districts.